Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 ##### Reset the trajectory
 You can reset the slam trajectory with a trajectory CSV file, the map will be updated with the new trajectory.
 This file should contain fields "time,x,y,z,x0,y0,z0,x1,y1,z1,x2,y2,z2" which represents the time and the transformation of a pose.
-If there are extra fields in the csv file, they will not make trouble.

 Example:
 ```bash